May 31, 2025

 A gram of sugar yields 4 calories.
 So the 150 calorie limit for men (the limit for women is 100) would be 37.5 grams.
 A nice round number.
 If you want to talk teaspoons, a teaspoon (a level teaspoon that is) is 4 grams or 16 calories.

 As a yardstick, I find myself asking how much sugar is in 32 ounces of soda.
 They say that a 32 ounce Mountain Dew has 116 grams of sugar.
-This is 464 calories, and somewhat over the recommended 150 calorie limit.
+This is 464 calories, and clearly over the recommended 150 calorie limit.

 What about a can of coke?
 39 grams -- which is 156 calories.
 Just over the 150 calorie limit for men, but we will give you those 6 calories.
 The ladies however will need to ponder their options.